ClipTalk v1.21 An application to speak the current

-back when you double click the ClipTalk icon in the tray, use a hotkey or even when text
+double click the ClipTalk icon in the tray, use a hotkey or even when text is just

-will work with any Windows application which supports pasting text to the clipboard i.e.
+with any Windows application which supports pasting text to the clipboard i.e. virtually

 word processor, Web browser or email program.